 Please inform school of any positive LFT or PCR result - during the school day via Reception 01646 682461 (0800 to 1600 hrs) or outside these hours to email@example.com.

 Parents/Guardians/Carers are encouraged to provide consent for their child to conduct Lateral Flow Testing (LFT).
 Regular LFT testing is an important part of the school’s Covid mitigation measures.
-Testing should take place every Sunday and Wednesday; further details are given in the documents below.
+Testing should take place every Monday, Wednesday and Friday and the results entered on the NHS web page here.

 Please provide consent via the link here.
-If you have already provided consent last year and your child remains in school, there is, to date, no need to renew your consent.
-This link can also be used by our new Year 7 pupils.
+If you have already provided consent there is, to date, no need to renew this.

-Test kits will routinely be issued Lesson 5 on a Monday.
+Test kits will routinely be issued Lesson 5 on Mondays, noting each kit contains 7 tests, allowing for just over 2 weeks worth of testing.
 Test kits can also be collected from Reception during school hours (0800 to 1600 hrs).

 This approach is proving to be a successful and highly useful coping strategy for young people and adults alike.
 More details about mindfulness are available as PDF's below. to get in touch email firstname.lastname@example.org